radoslav-mitev/willhaben-cucumber_selenium_jenkins_bitbucket_jira-integration/README.md

     - as a Selenium WebDriver DDT/ JUnit / JDBC / Apache POI / POM (Page Factory) implementation (starting src/test/java/dataDrivenTesting/WillhabenLoginTest.java)

  All 6 tests included are executed locally on Jenkins.
-The build is triggered via BitBucket WebHook.
+The build is triggered using a BitBucket WebHook and NGROK.
  The whole development process ist managed in JIRA Software Cloud.